orhun/personal-blog/content/introducing-tuitar.md

 ```

 <q>
 So it consistently crashes while executing "find_fundamental_frequency" function?
-I’m assuming it also calls __rustc::__rdl_alloc and __rustc::__rust_alloc which means this might be a memory allocation issue?
+I'm assuming it also calls __rustc::__rdl_alloc and __rustc::__rust_alloc which means this might be a memory allocation issue?
 What is that fundamental frequency function doing anyways?
 </q>

 I guess it might be allocating more memory than it should?
 I tried executing nothing in there and reflashed the firmware, but now it crashes at one of the "render" functions.
 Ugh...
 It is so strange.